jejung/heimdall/README.md

 Bayes and the Linear Support Vector Machines for example.
 The best performance is approximately 93.2% from Multinomial Naive Bayes combined with the Count vectorizer.

-The goal for this project is improve this accuracy to at least 95% using one combination of feature extractor/model.
+The goal for this project is improve this accuracy to at least 95% using one combination of feature extractor/model to be considered as an optimal email classification tool.

 ## III.
 Methodology